Interview with Australian Jane Gundogan author of Salep and Ginger

 No one likes a bad review so the idea that someone would hate what I wrote haunted me for a long time before I hit publish.
 Now that Salep And Ginger is out there I realize that I can’t and won’t make everyone happy so I really shouldn’t care what other people think.

-And lastly, the question I’m sure everyone is dying to ask – how much of Ginger is you?
+And lastly, the question I’m sure everyone is dying to ask – how much of Ginger is actually Jane Gundogan?

 I’m super sarcastic, so my sarcasm often comes out through my characters.
 The swearing and Ginger’s love of all things alcoholic is also all me.
 The rest?
 Not so much.
 And there is definitely none of my Turk in Aydin.
 He is all fantasy!

 Having already read and loved Salep and Ginger, I won’t spoil it for you by telling you how it ends.
-What are you waiting for?
-Get your copy of Salep and Ginger as an ebook or in paperback and start reading it today.
+Just get your copy of Salep and Ginger as an ebook or in paperback and start reading today.
 If you’re looking for a little bit of spice in your life, oh alright, a lot, you won’t be disappointed.
+Click here for a full list of books by Jane Gundogan.

 Thank you.